checkbins/checkbin-python/README.md

 bin.add_state(name="model_param_2", value=model_param_2)
 ```

-### Submitting your test
+### Submitting your trace

-The final step for your first test is submission.
+The final step for your first trace is submission.
 Once you've added all of the states you want for your final checkin, simply call `submit`.
 It's that simple!

 ```
 bin.submit()